 Tainan City (臺南市)

-The city of Tainan is located in the southern part of Taiwan.
+The city of Tainan is situated in the southern part of Taiwan.
 In fact, in Chinese, the Tai-Nan, which literally can be translated into Platform – South.
-It was the cultural and political centre for Taiwan for a long time.
+It was the cultural and political centre for Taiwan for an extended period of time.
 The city has about 1.8 million inhabitants and it is known for its historic buildings and food.

 We were in Tainan for three days but managed to cover a lot of ground.
-We visited the Anping District (安平區) a couple of times.
-A number of Dutch and British colonial buildings have been restored in the district.
+We visited the Anping District (安平區) a couple of times, where a number of Dutch and British colonial buildings have been restored.
 This was where the Dutch East India Company had its base.
 The Dutch colonized Taiwan between 1624 to 1662 also built a number of forts in this part of island.
-Even with its fortification, the Dutch was expelled by the Chinese General Koxinga.
+Despite its fortification, the Dutch was eventually expelled by the Chinese General Koxinga.
 Koxinga was the title bestowed onto him by a Ming Emperor.
 Although in the west he is better known by his title, in Taiwan he is usually referred by his Chinese name Zheng Cheng Kung (鄭成功).
-Although Zheng was not a native Taiwanese, he is well respected and his statutes could be found all over the island.
+Although Zheng was not a native Taiwanese, he is well respected and statutes of him could be found all over the island.

 The following are some photos from Anping District.